jasonccox/config-keeper/README.md

 ### Export

 The export operation allows you to specify a list of files or directories from within a base directory to compress in a .tar.gz file.
-Simply list the files/directories to be exported in a text file (separated by new lines).
+Simply list the files/directories to be exported in a text file (separated by new lines and relative to the base directory).

 #### Example